techsemicolon/python-fabric-ec2-aws/README.md

 ## Task Details :

+1. clean-old-laravel-logs : Clean and delete old laravel log files except the new one
 1. composer-install : Installs new composer dependencies
 1. npm-install : Installs new npm dependencies
 1. git-pull : Pulls from master branch